thedevopsprashant/terraform-aws-modules/modules/vpc/README.md

 # How to use VPC module in your Code

 This VPC module creates VPC, Public Subnets, Private Subnets.
 IGW for Public Subnets, EIP, NAT Gateway for Private Subnets.
 Their Respective RT and RT associations.
+Private Subnet is Optional and If Private Subnet CIDRs not provided then NAT Gateway, Private RT, Private RT Association are not created.

 ## main.tf
 ```yaml